rhodyprog4ds/BrownFall25/resources/glossary.md

 transpose
 :  swap the rows and columns of a matrix or dataframe

+true negative
+:  items in the negative class that were predicted in the negative class :  items correctly predicted as members of the negative class

+true positive
+:  items in the positive class that were predicted in the postive class :  items correctly predicted as members of the positive class

 Web Scraping
 :  the process of extracting data from a website.
 In the context of this class, this is usually done using